-Numerous factors affect energy consumption From an economic point of view, it is not enough just to put e-buses on shorter blocks.
+Numerous factors affect energy consumption

+From an economic point of view, it is not enough just to put e-buses on shorter blocks.
 Rather, they need to be used as much as possible in order to hit their break-even point.
 It is therefore important to find ways to deploy these vehicles on longer or additional blocks as well.
 Various factors have an impact on energy consumption and consequently the range of the vehicles.
-The topology of the route, the number of stops and starts, individual driving styles, the size of the battery, and the outside temperature on that given day are some of the essential parameters to consider.
-Comparing scenarios is key This is where the support of a powerful planning and simulation system such as eMOBILE-PLAN proves essential.
+The topography of the route, the number of stops and starts, individual driving styles, the size of the battery, and the outside temperature on that given day are some of the essential parameters to consider.

+Comparing scenarios is key

+This is where the support of a powerful planning and simulation system such as eMOBILE-PLAN proves essential.
 Such a tool allows the user to simulate and optimize numerous deployment scenarios or block variations, while considering additional vehicles or drivers that may be required.
 Comparing all conceivable scenarios ultimately makes it possible to make a sound decision for the right deployment strategy based on reliable economic data.

+In addition, different types of e-buses can be compared in the procurement process.

+Charging concept

-Additionally, assistance facilitating and comparing different vehicles and battery types during the procurement process is critical. eMOBILE-PLAN can provide this valuable insight.
-Charging concept Having determined the optimal new blocks for your fleet, the next task is to determine the most efficient charging strategy: charging in the depot, charging en route (opportunity charging), or a combination of both?
+Having determined the optimal new blocks for your fleet, the next task is to determine the most efficient charging strategy: charging in the depot, charging en route (opportunity charging), or a combination of both?

 The aim is to determine how many charging stations are required for each strategy and locate the best position to place them.
 The investment costs for the associated charging infrastructure can be calculated for each scenario and be reliably compared.

 Depot charging reduces infrastructure-related investment costs, although it limits how flexible the e-buses can be used.
 On the other hand, it increases the amount of electricity that has to be made available in a shorter time frame, usually overnight.
 This aspect is not to be taken lightly, as peak consumption has a direct impact on electricity costs and therefore on operating costs.

 Once both the investment and operating costs have been determined for the respective scenarios, the total cost for each option can be compared in a subsequent step.

-Balancing investment and operating costs Being able to compare different scenarios gives you a valuable overview of investment and operating costs to guide you as you make critical strategic decisions.
-This makes it possible to determine not just the most appropriate charging strategy, but also the approximate future energy consumption and the correct layout for the electrical supply - even for a rapidly growing fleet of electric buses.
+Balancing investment and operating costs

+Being able to compare different scenarios gives you a valuable overview of investment and operating costs to guide you as you make critical strategic decisions.

+This allows transport companies to determine the best charging strategy, the estimated future energy consumption and the correct layout for the electrical supply - even for a rapidly growing fleet of electric buses.
 The most decisive factor for the actual energy demand is the outside temperature - as heating and cooling in different weather conditions can double total energy consumption.

+Video "Intelligent charging of electric buses at Keolis Norway"

+Find the right strategy ++ depot charging, charging en route, a combination of both

-MENDEL research project Research and product development come hand in hand at INIT.
-This project is a shining example of our approach.
-We defined the key features we would find in an optimal charging infrastructure, then identified the precise planning and operational requirements of public transport operators.
-The overall objective of the project was to find ways to keep investment and operating costs low.
-INIT gained a competitive edge through this project in the form of advanced knowledge that has since been incorporated into the development of our complete suite of e-mobility products.
-Charge management Once the charging strategy has been determined, the charging processes have to be managed smartly in order to keep ongoing energy costs as low as possible.
+Once the charging strategy has been determined, the charging processes have to be managed smartly in order to keep ongoing energy costs as low as possible.

-Requirements for efficient charging - The buses must be available for pull-out on time and be at a comfortable temperature for passengers. - Charging stations must be available for all vehicles so that charging can be centrally controlled and occur in parallel. - There must be sufficient power to charge the entire fleet - The total power load must be balanced in order to avoid expensive load peaks (peak shaving). - Charging should be as easy on the battery as possible.
+Requirements for efficient charging

+- The buses must be available for pull-out on time and be at a comfortable temperature for passengers. - Charging stations should be available for all vehicles so that charging can be centrally controlled and occur in parallel. - There must be sufficient power to charge the entire fleet. - The total power load must be balanced in order to avoid expensive load peaks (peak shaving). - Charging should be as easy on the battery as possible.